grzegorzmazur/yacas/docs/reference_manual/lists.rst

 .. function:: UnList(list)

    convert a list to a function application

-   :param list: list to be converted

    This command converts a list to a function application.
 The first entry of ``list`` is treated as a function atom, and the following